-Keywords: International, electronic health records, security, healthcare information technology been proven to be interactive as it helps with proper documentation of medical history with up to date information.
-An EHR is the systematized collection of patient and population electronicallystored health information in a digital format.
+Keywords: International, electronic health records, security, healthcare information technology collection of patient and population electronically-stored health information in a digital format.
 (Gunter 2005).
 More specifically EHRs can be defined as digitally stored healthcare information throughout an individual's lifetime with the purpose of supporting continuity of care, education, and research (Ajami, 2013b).
 EHRs consists of multiple types and ranges of data such as lab reports, x-rays, photographs, chart, drugs administered, measurement of patient progress, and even audio of note dictations.
 Over the last 27 years huge advances in information technology (IT) and particularly in the areas of health, various forms of electronic records have been discussed, designed or implemented (Ajami 2013a, Cuk, Wimmer, Powell, Rebman, 2018).